Skip to main content

 This exhibition is the first comprehensive exploration of this vital aspect of the renowned sculptor’s creative process.

 Portraits of Jesus Christ, His mother and His saints invoke the presence of God, to whom every Christian prayer is addressed.
 Before the Reformation, such images were habitually used by believers all over Europe, both in church and in private.
+The custom of painting them on wood originated in present-day Egypt, Syria and Turkey, later spreading from there to Italy and further north.

 This important and beautiful international loan exhibition, organized by SBMA Deputy Director and Chief Curator, Eik Kahng, marks the first presentation of the celebrated French artist Eugène Delacroix (1798–1863) in the United States in over a decade, and the first major monographic show devoted to the Romantic artist on the West Coast.